10 TIPS TO RELIEVE OSTEOARTHRITIS

 Becoming bitter about your situation may well do more harm than good.

-If you are angry about having arthritis, try to get it out of you and learn to deal with issues and complication as they arise.
+If you are angry about having arthritis, try to get it out of you and learn to deal with issues and complications as they arise.

 Keep a journal and be sure to write down all feelings, including the good and the bad aspects.